faan11-web/pick-a-date/README.md

 ![alt text](images/date.png)

+Whenever you need to open this calendar relaying on the click event, you have to use the following methods: event.preventDefault(); event.stopPropagation()

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.